NuVotifier/NuVotifier/usage.md

 A single server setup should have `enableExternal` set to `true`, and `forwarding.method` set to `none`.
 The IP and port should also be set to appropriate values.
 For server lists, you should use the public key found in `rsa/public.key`.

+## Advanced Setups

+### Multi BungeeCord Setups

+Using NuVotifier with multiple BungeeCords is a more tricky setup.
+You can use one of your player-facing proxies for the NuVotifier server, or use a separate one.
+You are not guaranteed to have players on all of your servers to allow votes to be dispatched, so proxy forwarding (requiring `enableExternal` set to `true` on your Bukkit servers) is highly recommended.

+A multi-

 ## Contributing